Free Apron Pattern (3 sizes toddler/ tween/ adult)

 Apron Pattern Sewing Instructions:

-Once you have downloaded the pattern to your desktop and opened it in the free Adobe Reader program, there’s a new printing option for you.
+Once you have saved the pattern to your desktop and opened it in the free Adobe Reader program, there’s a new printing option for you.
 You can now print only the size needed. (this pattern only, I’ll slowly go back and start updating the older patterns.)
 This function is super handy and makes it much less confusing when cutting the pattern, plus I love that it enables me to print in black and white. (that color ink can be pricey!)

 Step 2: Cut pattern pieces from fabric.